 Random is not the same thing as game-like

-The thing I want to make clear here is that game-like and random (variable/distributed) are not the same thing.
+The thing I want to make clear here is that game-like and random (or variable) are not the same thing.
 The belief that they are causes problems, especially in some of the debates I see.
 An exercise can be highly random, but not game-like in the least.

-Returning to our example of shuffling to pass, as I noted, mixing up whether the player must go left or right makes the drill random rather than blocked.
-There’s no way, though, that you can call passing a tossed ball game-like.
+Returning to our example of shuffling to pass from above, as I noted, mixing up whether the player must go left or right makes the drill random rather than blocked.
+There’s no way, though, you can call passing a tossed ball game-like.

 Why does this matter?
 Because if the exercise is not game-like then the expected transfer to use in an actual game is low.
 Again, this isn’t something I want to go far with here.
 See the article I linked above.